Leadership for Sustainability Education (LSE) Specialization

-In the Leadership for Sustainability Education graduate program, you’ll address real sustainability issues through a theory to practice curriculum that includes ongoing community based learning.
-You’ll create a network of relationships with your program colleagues and mentors, faculty, and community leaders, and will have the opportunity to apply your learning through a numerous individualized and group projects.
+The LSE program provides opportunities to address real sustainability issues through a theory to practice curriculum that includes ongoing community based learning.
+You’ll create a network of relationships with your program colleagues and mentors, faculty, and community leaders, and will have the opportunity to apply your learning through a numerous individual and group projects.

 Be the change

 - Gain a stronger understanding of yourself, including your own ecological identity and sense of place, and enhance your educational and leadership philosophies

 - Cultivate an understanding of sustainability issues as interconnected, holistic, and relational, develop stronger systems thinking, and appreciate the importance of multiple perspectives

 - Create strategies for working with diverse groups to create change, understand how power, privilege and justice impact relationships, develop sustainability networks and partnerships